blaubaer/golang-training/docs/welcome/source.md

         github.com/sirupsen/logrus v1.3.0
     )
     ```
-* It defines the name of the module; which is usually to path to the repository .hint[without https:// prefix and .git suffix]
+* It defines the name of the module; which is usually the path to the repository .hint[without https:// prefix and .git suffix]
 * A list of other modules in the same name pattern,
   <br/>followed by a version number which is a corresponding tag (`v\d+\.\d+\.\d+`) in the repository.